Walter Bruch

 Walter Bruch (2 March 1908 – 5 May 1990) was a German electrical engineer and pioneer of German television.
-He was the inventor of Closed-circuit television.
+He was the inventor of closed-circuit television.
 He invented the PAL colour television system at Telefunken in the early 1960s.
-In addition to his research activities Walter Bruch was an honorary lecturer at Hannover Technical University.
+In addition to his research activities Walter Bruch was an honorary lecturer at Technische Hochschule Hannover.
 He was awarded the Werner von Siemens Ring in 1975.